mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/vendor-portal-guide.md

 As of December 1, 2020, the Finance team has implemented a new Procure-to-Pay automation software called Accrualify for the Procurement and Accounts Payable function.
 As a vendor, you will receive an invitation to the vendor portal so that you can do the following:

 1. Provide company information
 2. Set up your bank account for faster payments
 3. Upload invoices
 4. Provide monthly accruals

 ### How to set up your account

 After your contract has been signed and completed by Mattermost, you will receive a welcome email from Accrualify to set up your account on the vendor portal.
 The email will include a button to “Set up your account”.

 vendor-portal-guide-1

 Once you arrive in the vendor portal, please complete the following fields in the Company Info section:

 1. Company Name
 2. Email
 3. Phone
 4. EIN/VAT/Tax ID
 5. Country
 6. Address
 7. City
 8. State
 9. Postal Code

 It’s important that you upload your completed W-9 or W-8BEN(E).
 If you are a US vendor registered and doing business in the US, provide a copy of your W-9.
 If you are an international vendor, provide a copy of your W-8BEN(E).

 vendor-portal-guide-2

-In the Banking Information section, you may select your preferred Payment Method by clicking on the “Payment Method” button.
+In the Banking Information section, select your preferred Payment Method using the **Payment Method** option.

 vendor-portal-guide-3

-If you need to update your profile at any time, you can do so by clicking on your avatar on the top right hand corner of the page.
+If you need to update your profile at any time, select your your avatar on the top right hand corner of the page.

 vendor-portal-guide-4